gryadka/js/README.md

 This dissonance made me wonder so I challenged myself to write a simple Paxos implementation.
 I took lines of code as a measure of simplicity and set a limit of 500 lines of code.

+# Examples

+Please see the https://github.com/gryadka/js-example repository for an example of web api built on top of Gryadka and its end-to-end testing.

 # FAQ

 #### How does it differ from Redis Cluster?